Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

         ; Enable UARDUINO_USB_CDC_ON_BOOT will turn off printing and will not block when using the battery -UARDUINO_USB_CDC_ON_BOOT
     ```

 - **How to release the limitations of ESP32-WROVER-E GPIO12?**
   1. Since the ESP32-WROVER-E module is used, the internal flash voltage of the module is 3.3V by default.
 IO12 controls the startup flash startup voltage.
 If the external device connected to IO12 defaults to the HIGH level, then the startup will fall into an infinite restart. ,
   Two solutions,
-  1. Replace the IO port and connect the default low-level device to IO12
+  2. Replace the IO port and connect the default low-level device to IO12
-  2. Use espefuse to forcefully set the flash voltage to 3.3V.
+  3. Use espefuse to forcefully set the flash voltage to 3.3V.
 For details, please refer [here](https://docs.espressif.com/projects/esptool/en/latest/esp32/espefuse/set-flash-voltage-cmd.html#set-flash-voltage), this can only be set once, and cannot be set incorrectly.
 If the setting is incorrect, the module will never start.

-- **Network registration denied?**
-   2. When the network registration is refused, please check whether the APN is set correctly.
-For details, please refer to [issues104](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/issues/104)

-- **Can't use 2G(GSM)?**
-- LilyGo has launched a separate 4G(LTE) version that can only use 4G(LTE) network.
-Please check whether it is a separate 4G(LTE) version during ordering.
+- **What the onboard switch does**
+  - When using the internal battery pack, the switch will work normally to power/power down the board.
+However, if an external battery pack is used and connected to the VBAT pin, the switch will be bypassed, meaning the only way to shut down is to disconnect the battery.
+  - The switch is only for battery power and has no effect when plugged into USB

+- **About VBUS Pin**
+  - VBUS Pin and USB-C are on the same line.
+Only when USB-C is connected, VBUS has voltage
+  - When only the battery is connected, VBUS has no voltage output
+  - If you want to connect an external power supply without connecting USB-C, VBUS Pin is the only voltage input pin.
+Please note that the maximum input of VBUS Pin is 5V, do not exceed 5V

 # 7️⃣Resource